-What would the Nursing Home Reform Modernization Act of 2020 do?
+What would the Nursing Home Reform Modernization Act of 2021 do?

-The bill would expand oversight to the SFF candidates that currently do not receive it, increase educational resources for all underperforming facilities, and establish an independent Advisory Council to inform the U.S. Department of Health and Human Services (HHS) on how best to foster quality improvements.
-The legislation is supported by AARP, Alzheimer's Association, the Alzheimer's Impact Movement (AIM) and the Center for Advocacy for the Rights & Interests of the Elderly (CARIE).
+The bill would expand oversight to the SFF candidates that currently do not receive it, increase educational resources for all underperforming facilities, and establish an independent Advisory Council to inform the U.S. Department of Health and Human Services (HHS) on how best to rank nursing home performance and foster quality improvements.

+Supporters: AARP, Alzheimer's Association, the Alzheimer's Impact Movement (AIM) and the Center for Advocacy for the Rights & Interests of the Elderly (CARIE).